Program overview

 • Cybersecurity Analyst: Responsible for monitoring and protecting an organization’s computer systems and networks from cyber threats.

-• Risk Management Consultant: Advises organizations on how to identify and manage cybersecurity risks effectively.
+• Risk Management Consultant: Advises organizations on how to minimize risks associated with cybersecurity threats and develop effective response strategies.

-• Security Architect: Designs and implements secure network solutions to protect sensitive data.
+• Network Security Engineer: Designs and implements secure network solutions to protect against cyberattacks and unauthorized access.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.